 The evaluation includes the extent to which the individual is capable of employment at the time and under what working and treatment conditions the individual is capable of employment.
 The evaluation also includes any prior diagnoses, assessments, or evaluations that the recipient provides.
-The CWD develops the individual WTW plans for participants with mental or emotional disorders based on this evaluation.
+The county welfare department develops the individual WTW plans for participants with mental or emotional disorders based on this evaluation.

-If there is a concern that a substance abuse problem exists that will impair the ability of a recipient to obtain or retain employment, he or she is referred to the county alcohol and drug program for an evaluation and determination of any treatment necessary for the participant's transition from WTW.
-If the county welfare department determines that the county alcohol and drug program or its contractor and/or service provider is unable to provide the needed services, the CWD may contract directly with a non-profit state-licensed narcotic treatment program, residential facility, or certified non-residential substance abuse program to obtain substance abuse services for participants.
+If there is a concern that a substance abuse problem exists that will impair the ability of a recipient to obtain or retain employment, he or she is referred to the county alcohol and drug program for an evaluation and determination of any treatment necessary for the participant's transition from welfare to work.
+If the county welfare department determines that the county alcohol and drug program or its contractor and/or service provider is unable to provide the needed services, the county welfare department may contract directly with a non-profit State-licensed narcotic treatment program, residential facility, or certified non-residential substance abuse program to obtain substance abuse services for participants.
 If a participant is determined to have a substance abuse problem, the participant's WTW plan is based on the results of the evaluation.
 The WTW plan may include appropriate treatment requirements, including assignment to a substance abuse program.

 Learning disability evaluations must be performed by qualified learning disability professionals who use recognized and validated learning disabilities evaluation tools to identify learning disabilities and to determine the appropriate accommodations for individuals with learning disabilities.
-If the learning disabilities evaluation establishes that the participant has a learning disability that interferes with obtaining or retaining employment or participating in program activities, the CWD will develop or modify the WTW plan to reflect appropriate activities and necessary reasonable accommodations.
+If the learning disabilities evaluation establishes that the participant has a learning disability that interferes with obtaining or retaining employment or participating in program activities, the county welfare department will develop or modify the welfare-to-work plan to reflect appropriate activities and necessary reasonable accommodations.
 This will be done based on the results of the learning disabilities evaluation and discussions with the participant.

 5b.
-Describe how the state ensures that no more than six or twelve total weeks (four consecutive weeks) of job search and job readiness assistance are reported in the preceding 12-month period.
+Describe how the State ensures that no more than six or twelve total weeks (four consecutive weeks) of job search and job readiness assistance are reported in the preceding 12-month period.

-For the purposes of completing the TANF data reports, the state currently ensures the time limit is not exceeded by individual analysis of each case file by data collection staff.
-If participation in other federally-allowable activities meets or exceeds the requirement, then the hours of participation in job search and job readiness assistance will not be counted toward the four-week, six-week, or twelve-week limit.
-The state will verify that the CWD have tracking systems in place that monitor participation consistent with federal requirements.
+For the purposes of completing the TANF data reports, the State currently ensures the time limit is not exceeded by individual analysis of each case file by data collection staff.
+If participation in other federally-allowable activities meets or exceeds the requirement, then the hours of participation in job search and job readiness assistance will not be counted toward the four-, six-, or twelve-week limit.
+The State will verify that the county welfare departments have tracking systems in place that monitor participation consistent with federal requirements.